Chapter 6 Tissues

 Question 12: Name the regions in which parenchyma tissue is present.

-Answer: Parenchyma is found in leaves, fruits and flowers.
+Answer: Parenchyma is found in:

 Question 13: What is the role of epidermis in plants?